yasinatesim/markdown-manager/README.md

 ## 🧐 What's inside?

-There is a sample file in the *templates* directory.
+There is a sample file in the **templates** directory.
 You can create your own markdown template by changing this file.
-The &#x60;each&#x60; and &#x60;variable definition&#x60; features in the [Handlebars](https://handlebarsjs.com/) structure are available
+The `each` and **variable definition** features in the [Handlebars](https://handlebarsjs.com/) structure are available

 ## Getting Started